zongyi-li/lud/README.md

 Conditional Linear Regression

 Quadratic: Algo 1
-Undatedweight: Algo 2
+Undatedweight: Algo 2, a subroutine used in Algo 1
-Padded: Padded decomposition:
+Padded: Padded decomposition, used in listreg

-getData_algo1: generating data for algo 1 and listreg
+getData_algo1: generating data and test algo 1 and listreg
-getData_pad: generating data forPadded decomposition
+getData_pad: testing Padded decomposition

+getData_raw: generate N*(x,y,z) raw data matrix
+preprocessing: turn raw data matrix to (d+1)*(d+1)*m loss matrix
+listreg: find a list of candidate regression fits
+setcover: find the final k-DNF corresponding to the regression fits

-To see the algorithm, run getData_algo1
+To see the algorithm, run Main